niteshmishra08/TodoApp/README.md

 # TodoApp
-Simple to do list app using mvc
+Simple to do list app using mvc.
+Used SQL , Automapper , Unity